AQA A-Level Physics · 7407 AS / 7408 A2

 you're already thinking.

-Does it actually use calculus where it should?
+Does it use calculus where the spec expects it?

 Yes.
-A2 resources can include synoptic links across topics (capacitors + fields, nuclear + particle physics, etc.), which is how AQA Paper 3 tends to assess.
+A2 resources can be generated to include synoptic links across topics — useful preparation for the way Paper 3 tends to assess.

 What about the optional modules?

-Astrophysics, Medical Physics, Engineering Physics, Turning Points, and Electronics are all supported.
-You select the module when generating.
+All five optional modules — Astrophysics, Medical Physics, Engineering Physics, Turning Points, and Electronics — are part of the spec coverage.

 It actually uses calculus for capacitor decay.
 I can't tell you how rare that is from an AI tool.